YashGaikwad14/AI-Resume-Optimizer/README.md

 - **CORS errors** - Ensure backend CORS is configured for frontend URL
 - **Database connection** - Verify Supabase credentials and table setup
 - **Premium not working** - Check `is_premium` column exists in users table
+- **Email not sending** - Verify SMTP credentials and SendGrid setup
+- **History not showing** - Check user_id is being saved with records

 ### Development Tips
 - Use Recoil DevTools for state debugging
 - Check browser console for API errors
 - Verify environment variables are loaded
 - Test mobile responsiveness with browser dev tools
+- Check Supabase logs for database issues

 ## 🗺 Roadmap